k5iogura/libroyale-LINUX-arm/README.md

 ### Using OpenCV instead of matplotlib

 - Install OpenCV for Python3
-  All samples work with matplotlib.
-If you want to use complex vision processing with Pico Flexx, you have to install OpenCV for Python3.
-But OpenCV for Python3 is not installed via pip3.
+  All PMD providing samples work with matplotlib.
+If you want to use complex vision processing with Pico Flexx then you have to install OpenCV for Python3.
+But OpenCV for Python3 can not be installed via pip3.
-  Intel OpenVINO has be provided with OpenCV for Python3 and installation is too easy!.
+  Intel OpenVINO has provided OpenCV for Python3 and installation is too easy!.
 So **you shoud use OpenVINO package to use OpenCV for Python3 only**.

 ```
 $ tar xzf l_openvino_toolkit_ie_p_2018.5.445.tgz